-Renovating a home, adding new spaces or converting useless spaces into beneficial ones is one of the most commonly done activities in the UK.
-Recently, there has been a shortage of homes in the UK due to an increase in population.
+Renovating a home, adding new spaces or converting useless spaces into beneficial ones is one of the most commonly done activities in London.
+Recently, there has been a shortage of homes in London due to an increase in population.
 Most homeowners are seen to extend their house or convert their garage to make space.
 Another excellent idea for adding an extra faculty to your home is dormer conversion.
 It is not much commonly seen, but now with the growth of families and the need for additional space, people are converting their dormers into liveable spaces.
 Therefore, today our focus will be all the essentials you need to account for while doing a dormer conversion, including the Dormer Loft Conversion Cost.

 What is a Dormer Loft Conversion?